 I’m not able to use my cell phone here, and couldn’t get an international phone.
 I don’t always have Internet access.
 I’m unplugged, in cities that are new and foreign to me.

 I’m dependent on other people more so than I remember being, anywhere I’ve been before.

 Yet there is such a beauty to it all.
 Everyone has taken exquisite care of me and treated me like family.
-Every planned day and adventure has been magical, and for me the detours along the road were every bit as much fun.
+Every planned day and adventure has been magical, and for me, the detours along the road were every bit as much fun.

 Taking the side road to Delhi meant that I got to see a tiny street acrobat balancing six shining silver pots on her head while walking a tightrope above a gawking crowd.
-I saw monkeys, oxen, rural women in sparkling saris walking the streets like so many queens, sometimes with baskets balanced delicately on their heads, head straight, necks proud.
+I saw monkeys, oxen, and rural women in sparkling saris walking the streets like so many queens, sometimes with baskets balanced delicately on their heads, heads straight, necks proud.

 I got to make it through it all with dear friends, knowing that we’d find our way together.
-I got extra time to laugh with the family, snap photos on the street, play silly games in the car.
+I got extra time to laugh with the family, snap photos on the street, and play silly games in the car.

-Honestly it was more exciting than just skating smoothly to our destination with no snags.
+Honestly, it was more exciting than just skating smoothly to our destination with no snags.
 Being tested by challenges can bring out people’s testy nature, and can also bring out the best in us.
 This family stood together to be sure everyone made it to their next stop safely and it was beautiful to be a part of that.